ZioGene/capacitor-biometric-keychain/README.md

 Uses Keychain and Keystore on ios and android respectively to give a secure localStorage like API that uses a biometric lock for read and update operations

+This is a fork of [@flowmoco/capacitor-biometric-keychain](https://github.com/flowmoco/capacitor-biometric-keychain), this way I can maintain it more easily.

 Capacitor v5
 Android minSdkVersion 23
 iOS min version 13.0